Sales productivity and performance have been identified as the top challenges when it comes to managing account executive teams.

 Given that your sales team’s productivity and performance are the factors that directly impact your bottom line, it’s essential to deal with it properly and in a timely manner.

 Easier said than done.

-You can’t simply tell your team “Hey, guys, let’s be more productive!”
-I mean, you can, but to no avail, because it’s not like your people are being unproductive on purpose.
+You can’t simply tell your team, “Hey, guys, let’s be more productive!”
+I mean, you can, but to no avail, because it’s not like your people are unproductive on purpose.

-Besides, the average salesperson spends less than 36% of their time actually selling, most probably because they’re most probably stuck doing administrative tasks, sitting in meetings, and doing other non-revenue generating stuff.
+Besides, the average salesperson spends less than 34% of their time actually selling, most probably because they’re stuck doing administrative tasks, sitting in meetings, and doing other non-revenue generating stuff.

-And let’s not forget that many sales reps, almost 80% to be more precise, don’t use a time-management methodology.
+And let’s not forget that many sales reps don’t use a time-management methodology.

 That’s why you need to come up with different tactics and strategies that will help them step up their game and unleash their inner killer salespeople.